What if I don’t want my inheritance?

-In most cases, when a person receives an inheritance via a Will or intestacy (i.e. where there is no Will) those asset will necessarily add to and increase the capital value of that beneficiary’s own estate.
+In most cases, when a person receives an inheritance via a Will or intestacy (i.e. where there is no Will) those assets will necessarily add to and increase the capital value of that beneficiary’s own estate.
 That beneficiary may not want or need that inheritance and furthermore that inheritance could have both inheritance tax (IHT) and capital gains tax (CGT) implications for the beneficiary further down the line.

+So what if you don't want an inheritance?
+What if you're an executor and a beneficiary doesn't want their inheritance?
 One option would be for the beneficiary to decide to personally gift that inheritance to other family members which would be treated as either a potentially exempt transfer (PET) or a chargeable lifetime transfer (depending if assets were to pass into trust).
 This could have negative IHT and CGT consequences.

-Alternatively the beneficiary could execute a deed of variation and redirect all or part of any inheritance he/she receives to another individual or (if relevant) a trust.
-Section.142 of the Inheritance Tax Act 1984 provides that the terms of the variation will supersede the Will or intestacy provided certain conditions are met.
+Alternatively, the beneficiary could execute a deed of variation and redirect all or part of any inheritance he/she receives to another individual or (if relevant) a trust.
+Section 142 of the Inheritance Tax Act 1984 provides that the terms of the variation will supersede the Will or intestacy provided certain conditions are met.

 To be effective, the deed of variation must be executed by each of the relevant beneficiaries whose interests under the terms of the Will (or intestacy) are adversely affected by the variation.
 It is common for those benefiting under the variation as well as the personal representatives to be a party to the deed (although this is not essential in many cases).